jvitku/nengoros/README.md

 #### Changelog

+* `nengo` and `designer` projects switched to the master as both now support new feature: multithread evolution

 * `tool` now compiles all the nengo dependencies before starting to build the nengo

 * Added `designer` projects for the EA